✎ Edit

 Case Study 1: The Preemptive Bathroom Intervention

-Intervention: Through a patient advocacy consultation, Margaret was encouraged to swap her manual brush for a telescopic electric scrubber and install a permanent non-slip treatment on the tub floor.
+Intervention: Through a patient advocacy health consultation, Margaret substituted her manual brush for a telescopic electric scrubber and applied an advanced non-slip texturization layer to the floor of her tub base.

-Outcome: Margaret completed her cleaning without a single episode of vertigo or knee pain.
-Six months later, her primary care physician noted a decrease in her reported fear of falling, which led to increased physical activity.
+Outcome: Margaret successfully completed her cleanup actions without experiencing an episode of postural vertigo or exacerbating her chronic knee pain.
+A subsequent evaluation six months later noted a reduction in her baseline fear of falling, which directly improved her daily physical compliance.

 The Ergonomics of Cleaning for Seniors

-1. The Golfer’s Lift: When picking up light objects from the floor, balance on one leg and let the other leg swing behind you for balance.
-This protects the lower back.
+1. The Golfer’s Lift: When retrieving lightweight objects from the ground surface, balance carefully on one leg and let the opposite leg trail smoothly behind you for core counter-balance.
+This movement reduces lumbar disc compression.

 Glossary of Terms